 Evaluations are completed by the due date or within 7 days.

-Review of residents' evaluations of preceptors and evaluation of adherence to the program's assessment strategy.
+- residents' evaluations of preceptors. - adherence to the program's assessment strategy.
 Discussion with preceptors and residents.

 Timeliness will be surveyed by reviewing learning experience evaluation dates in PharmAcademic® reports or other reports if PharmAcademic® is not used.